yadavvineet/BulkGitCloner/README.md

 - Hard pull - Reset all local changes, remove obsolete branches and bring your code to latest head on master branch.
 - Secured Credentials Storage - Credentials can now be stored to prevent them entering each time.
 The password is encrypted by a key string using AES256 bit encryption.
 - Multi Threaded to parallelize work loads.
+- Exclude or ignore some repos from list of required.

 ## What's in Pipeline